jakekausler/Kingmaker-Kingdom-Rules-Parsing/Leadership Roles.md

 -
 A description of the leader’s role is provided here.
 -
-**Key Ability** This lists the kingdom ability score that is most impacted by the leader.
+[[KeyAbility]]**Key Ability** This lists the kingdom ability score that is most impacted by the leader.
 When this role is invested, all Kingdom skill checks based on this ability gain a +1 status bonus.
 This bonus increases to +2 when the kingdom reaches 8th level, and then to +3 when the kingdom reaches 16th level.
-Since status bonuses don’t stack, you may want to invest one role that benefits each of the 4 kingdom abilities—but since each leadership role offers other unique benefits to the kingdom, spreading out the roles in that way may not always be the best choice!
+Since status bonuses from leaders don’t stack, you may want to invest one role that benefits each of the 4 kingdom abilities—but since each leadership role offers other unique benefits to the kingdom, spreading out the roles in that way may not always be the best choice!

-**Vacancy Penalty** At the start of each Kingdom turn, if any leader has not spent the required week of downtime in that role (see above) since the end of the last Kingdom turn, they must apply this penalty until the start of the next Kingdom turn.
-(When the vacancy penalty ends, any Unrest generated by the vacancy remains in place and must be ameliorated in the normal fashion.)
+[[VacancyPenalty]]**Vacancy Penalty** At the start of each Kingdom turn, if any leader has not spent the required week of downtime in that role (see above) since the end of the last Kingdom turn, they must apply this penalty until the start of the next Kingdom turn.
+(When the vacancy penalty ends, any <<Unrest|Kingdom-Rules#Unrest>> generated by the vacancy remains in place and must be ameliorated in the normal fashion.)
 Vacancy penalties also apply to leadership roles that are unassigned.
 )

 item(